lightning/bolts/02-peer-protocol.md

 remember a channel that never opens (and times out) than to let the funder open it while the fundee has forgotten it.

-`option_data_loss_protect` was added to allow a node, which has somehow fallen behind (e.g. has been restored from old backup), to detect that it's fallen-behind.
+`option_data_loss_protect` was added to allow a node, which has somehow fallen behind (e.g. has been restored from old backup), to detect that it has fallen behind.
 A fallen-behind node must know it cannot broadcast its current commitment transaction — which would lead to total loss of funds — as the remote node can prove it knows the revocation preimage.
-The error returned by the fallen-behind node (or simply the invalid numbers in the `channel_reestablish` it has sent) should make the other node drop its current commitment transaction to the chain.
-This will, at least, allow the fallen-behind node to recover non-HTLC funds, if the `my_current_per_commitment_point` is valid.
+The `error` returned by the fallen-behind node should make the other node drop its current commitment transaction to the chain.
+The other node should wait for that `error` to give the fallen-behind node an opportunity to fix its state first (e.g by restarting with a different backup).
+If the fallen-behind node doesn't have the latest backup, this will, at least, allow it to recover non-HTLC funds, if the `my_current_per_commitment_point` is valid.
 However, this also means the fallen-behind node has revealed this fact (though not provably: it could be lying), and the other node could use this to broadcast a previous state.

 `option_static_remotekey` removes the changing `to_remote` key,
 so the `my_current_per_commitment_point` is unnecessary and thus